firecckk/ECE1779Project_Cloud-Native-Transaction-Processing-Platform/README.md

 Overall, the project helped us connect course concepts such as containerization, orchestration, persistence, and scalability with a realistic engineering workflow.
 If given more time, we would further enhance validation rules, improve automated testing, and strengthen observability and production-style deployment practices.

-## Additional Deployment Artifacts

-Add screenshots or links here for the following if they are part of the final submission:

-- DigitalOcean Kubernetes clustering
-- Deployment visualization script
-- Deployment verification script
-- DigitalOcean monitoring